ValkyFischer/ValkyrieUtils/README.md

 - **Compressor**: Provides a utility to compress and decompress data using various compression modes.
 - **Crypto**: Offers functions to encrypt and decrypt data using AES-GCM, AES-CTR, and AES-CBC.
 - **Manifest**: Provides a class to create a Valkyrie Manifest, and to download missing or modified files from a remote URL.
+- **Package**: Enables the creation, reading, and updating of encrypted VPK (Valkyrie Package) files.
 - **Tools**: Provides various functions such as data validation, data type matching, code generation, and more.

+---

 ## Modules